Butare, Rwanda - Things to Do in Butare

 Book National Museum of Rwanda Tours:

-University of Rwanda arboretum walk
+University botanical walk

 Gikongoro pottery cooperative